0xseljarida/Inception/NOTES.md

 </details>

-**Justification for the defense:** every other container in this project is invisible once it is running. `docker ps` says `Up`, but says nothing about CPU, memory, or whether a container is quietly starving another. netdata answers that in real time, for the whole stack, from one container.
+**Justification for the defense, in one sentence:** the whole stack is invisible once it is running, because `docker ps` says `Up` and nothing else, so netdata answers the question that actually matters when something is slow, which is what the machine is doing with its CPU, memory, disk, and network right now.

 <br>

-**A Dockerfile alone cannot give a container this.** Metrics live outside any container's own filesystem, in `/proc`, `/sys`, and inside the Docker daemon, so what makes this container work is almost entirely in Compose, not the Dockerfile.
+**A Dockerfile alone cannot give a container this.** Metrics do not live in any container's filesystem, they live in the kernel, exposed through `/proc` and `/sys` on the host.
+So most of what makes this container work is in Compose, not in the Dockerfile.

 ```dockerfile
 FROM debian:bookworm